agility/agility-cms-apps/formstack/README.md

 # Agility CMS Formstack App

-This is the reference implementation of Cloudinary image and video selection within Agility CMS.
+This is the reference implementation of Formstack form selection within Agility CMS.

 This uses the @agility/apps-sdk - see here for docs to facilitate communication with Agility CMS.